-Swap in Linux works exactly like virtual memory in Windows, providing hard drive space in case our RAM fills up.
+Swap in Linux works exactly like virtual memory in Windows, providing hard drive space as RAM alternative, in case our RAM fills up.

 The Ubuntu installation will also allow us to select the device for boot loader installation.

-For dual-boot we must select the Windows boot hard drive, and not a secondary drive, even if we are installing Ubuntu on another disk.
+For proper dual-boot, we must choose the Windows boot hard drive, and not a secondary drive, even if we are installing Ubuntu on another disk.